 The core of the engine is the cylinder, with the piston moving up and down inside the cylinder.
-The engine described above has one cylinder.
-That is typical of most lawn mowers, but most cars have more than one cylinder (four, six and eight cylinders are common).
-In a multi-cylinder engine, the cylinders usually are arranged in one of three ways: inline, V or flat (also known as horizontally opposed or boxer), as shown in the following figures.
+Single cylinder engines are typical of most lawn mowers, but usually cars have more than one cylinder (four, six and eight cylinders are common).
+In a multi-cylinder engine, the cylinders usually are arranged in one of three ways: inline, V or flat (also known as horizontally opposed or boxer), as shown in the figures to the left.

 Let's look at some key engine parts in more detail.